You are here

 Confirming the diagnosis

-Diagnosis is complex and required specialist opinion based on a range of tests including bone marrow biopsy and serum electrophoresis and immunofixation.
+Diagnosis is complex and requires specialist opinion based on a range of tests including bone marrow biopsy and serum electrophoresis and immunofixation.

 The relevant medical specialist is a haematologist or haematologist oncologist.